 The joy you feel will become the true magic they remember from this vacation.

+Money can’t buy happiness, but there are ways to spend money at Disney that really shift the vacation.
 If reading these tips is still making your head spin, hire a VIP tour company like My VIP Tours who can take care of all of the Disney planning details before and during your Disney vacation.
 The concierge like services include a fabulous guide who will pick you up and escort you through the parks, ensuring you get on all the rides you want to with the least amount of wait, guide you to the best places to eat, and suggest what to see in the parks.

 Our day with My Vip Tour was easily the most fun I have ever had at the parks in that, despite my ability to plan and organize a smooth park day, it was so nice to turn that responsibility over to another person.
 I got to have fun with my family by turning off that invisible mental load of needing to know what we were doing next and how to maximize our time.